 Immodium or Pepto Bismol in tablet form can be recommended as the best treatment for occasional traveler’s diarrhea.
 Gatorade or other electrolyte-replacement drinks in powder form are also worth bringing, as they replace the vital salts and minerals lost during a bout of diarrhea.

-Biting insects and arachnids are seldom a major nuisance although chiggers and biting gnats can be locally numerous at Tuxtepec, and there may a few mosquitoes active in the late afternoon/early evening the one day we go owling there.
+Biting insects and arachnids are seldom a major nuisance although chiggers and biting gnats can be locally numerous at Tuxtepec, and there may a few mosquitoes active in the late afternoon/early evening even in Oaxaca; only those who are attractive to them and are senstitive to such bites will even notice.
 Careful application of repellent provides good protection and the leader will advise you when it will be necessary.
 In general, a repellent should contain 30% of the active ingredient, diethyltoluamide (DEET).

 In most of Mexico it is unwise to drink untreated water.
 We will be carrying bottled water and other drinks with us during our days.

 CLIMATE: This is the dry season, but we are far enough from the equator that cold fronts from the North America can have a strong effect.
 Near Oaxaca City and in the mountains early morning temperatures can be quite cold.
 If it’s clear and calm after a cold front, frost is even possible.
 During the passage of a cold front, a persistent mist and fog with wind at 45°F can feel even colder, and the high temperature in the mountains may not get much higher than 55-60°F. But most days it’s very pleasant, a chilly 45-50° first thing in the morning, then an hour or two after sunrise the temperatures rise with the sun, peaking around 65-75° in the mountains and possibly up to around 85° in the valley and at Tuxtepec (where it also much more tropically humid).
 We rarely encounter heavy rain, but light rain or mist is possible in some areas, especially on our trip to Tuxtepec.

 In summary, you should be prepared with clothing layers, including gloves and hat, and if misty in the mountains above Oaxaca, rain/wind pants and jacket would be a good idea.